 The implementation of smart technologies into the laboratory requires that the processes and the data have some structure.
 This is a standard for many QA, diagnostic and industrial labs, but traditionally impossible and sometimes even intentionally avoided in research laboratories.

 The strategy applied in such a research lab is to digitalize the processes in several steps.
 For example, first install an ELN, which is designed for research labs’ needs.
 In reality, an ELN in a research lab can increase the quality of the research work.
 Research labs typically have a high fluctuation of the members, which need to be trained for the processes in the lab.
 When many scientists work on a single project they need to sync their techniques and protocols and to avoid duplicated work.
-The ELN solves this by providing a single repository for experimental protocols, sample archives, patient data and even analytical procedures.
+The ELN solves this by providing a single repository for experimental protocols, sample archives, patient data, and even analytical procedures.
 It also allows an overview of the experimental work and tracking of progress.

 3. It is difficult to show the value

-The ROI for smart laboratory technologies cannot be measured in short-term.
+The ROI for smart laboratory technologies cannot be measured in the short-term.
 The real value of a smart laboratory can be only observed after the complete transition and it needs to be measured at many levels.

 Examples of added value

-A decrease in electricity cost is the most immediate ROI.
-A study by Harvard reported that smart scheduling of the equipment can reduce the electricity consumption by 51.6% or even up to 70% for the largest consumers, such as thermocyclers.
+A decrease in electricity costs is the most immediate ROI.
+A study by Harvard reported that smart scheduling of the equipment can reduce electricity consumption by 51.6% or even up to 70% for the largest consumers, such as thermocyclers.
 A thermocycler can use a few kilowatts of power – just by powering down the device after use, we can save a significant amount of money.
 The next level would be to change the assays to use less time on the equipment, if possible.

 A less immediate ROI is time savings.
-Scientists spend much less time on data input, searching, analyzing, sharing and presenting.
+Scientists spend much less time on data input, searching, analyzing, sharing, and presenting.
 Some assays produce a large amount of data and often the scientists manually type the data to the ELN.
 Manual data transfer is also a large source of errors.
 We can avoid these errors by integrating the equipment with the ELN.
 There is no need to search through a pile of notebooks anymore because the data is searchable from the platform.
 The largest time saving is when sharing and presenting the data.
 Scientists can share the data with a few clicks.
 There is no need to make hard copies or scans of the notebooks and ship them to the recipient.
 Having all the data at your fingertips also makes it easy to insert them to your presentations.

-According to the study done by sciNote, researchers save 9 hours per week by using an ELN, while doing the same amount of work.
+According to the study done by SciNote, researchers save 9 hours per week by using an ELN, while doing the same amount of work.
 Scientists can make good use of this extra time.
 They can ramp up the R&D pipelines and reduce the lab-to-market time – this is an important advantage in a fast-changing market.
-They can also use the extra time to optimise the existing processes which can also reduce the costs and time.
+They can also use the extra time to optimize the existing processes which can also reduce the costs and time.